 Recently, I heard a story from a girl, who had an expensive ticket to a music show abroad.
 All expenses paid, transport organized, but she was planning to go with a friend.
 They looked forward to this event for months.
 The friend got sick last minute and they both stayed at home.
 She says she wouldn’t feel safe going alone.

 I believe you can be safe on your own if you follow some basic rules.
 Take care of your belongings and don’t drink too much or take drugs.
-Not standing out too much or looking like a typical tourist also helps.
+Not standing out or looking like a typical tourist also helps.
+Here are some more tips for solo travel from Rough Guides.

 4. When you get children, it will all be over.
 You won’t be able to go anywhere with them.